When it comes to fitness and strength training, there’s never been a dearth of inspiration from comic books and cartoons.

 - 1 x 100 Sit-ups or 2 x 50 Sit-ups

-- 1 x 100 Bodyweight squats and 2 x 20 weighted squats with dumbbell, barbell or kettlebell
+- 1 x 100 Bodyweight squats and 2 x 20 weighted squats with adjustable dumbbells, kettlebells, or one of those affordable barbells on the market.

 - 15 km run